piano-ml/piano-ml/README.md

 ## About PianoMl

-PianoMl is a project designed to help users learn piano and practice exercises.
+PianoML is a project designed to help users learn piano and practice exercises.

 ## Features

 - Midi keyboard integration
+- Scale, chords and Arpeggios exercises
+- Progress tracking
-- Load any midi or karaoke file
+- Load any Midi or Karaoke file
 - Score engraving
 - Real-time feedback
-- Scale, chord and Arpeggios exercises
-- Progress tracking

 - Open-source and community-driven

 ## Getting Started